 I defended my dissertation August 2017.
 It was completed with funding awarded by the American Society for Aesthetics Dissertation Fellowship and an Interdisciplinary Committee for Science Studies at the CUNY Graduate Center Dissertation Fellowship.

 Dissertation: Meaning Through Things

 Interpretation is the process by which we find meaning in the things in the world around us: clouds on the horizon, bones, street signs, hairbrushes, uniforms, paintings, letters, and utterances.
 But where does that meaning come from and on what basis are we justified in saying a particular meaning is the right meaning?
-Drawing from debates in the philosophy of language, I argue that a complete theory of meaning and interpretation must be grounded in intentions.
-My dissertation employs research in the philosophy of language, aesthetics, linguistics, and cognitive science to develop a general framework of interpretation.
-This framework is then broadly applied to objects of interpretation across a range of fields: legal theory, history, art history, archaeology, theology, scientific imaging, dress, and literature.
+Drawing from debates in the philosophy of language, I argued that a complete theory of meaning and interpretation must be grounded in intentions.
+My dissertation employed research in the philosophy of language, aesthetics, linguistics, and cognitive science to develop a general framework of interpretation.
+This framework was then broadly applied to objects of interpretation across a range of fields: legal theory, history, art history, archaeology, theology, scientific imaging, dress, and literature.